zherro/IdoIgood/README.md

 > Of me For me

-This is a collection off snipets code, projects and very others travels of my mind. fun it, thanks!
+This is a collection of snippets code, projects and very others travels of my mind.
+Fun it, thanks!